 Create a cosy starling home

-It should be at least 3m (10 feet) from the ground, facing somewhere between north and east to avoid it getting too hot or wet.
+The box should be at least 3m (10 feet) from the ground, facing north or east to avoid it getting too hot or wet.
 It needs to be out of direct sunlight, and ideally not over a doorway, window or well-used path.

 If you don't have the special drill bit for making a 4.5cm round hole, you can use a jigsaw to cut a square or wedge-shaped hole at the top of the front.

 Note: the dimensions shown are for 15mm thick wood.
 If your wood is different to that, the dimensions of the Base should be 180mm by 180mm minus 2 x thickness, e.g. if the wood is 18mm thick, the base should be 180mm x 144mm.

 Nail all the pieces, except the roof, together.